 - Consumables, such as laboratory manuals, examination review books, programmed texts, workbooks and study guides

 - Duplicates (specialty collections may hold duplicate copies)

 - Items that have been lost, damaged or stolen will not automatically be replaced

-- Dissertations (most can be accessed through the Dissertations and Theses database)
+- Dissertations, other than those by NKU graduates (most can be accessed through the Dissertations and Theses database);